 Dave Shaw: The mutual benefits of hiring from beyond the rail sector

-Many roles at East West Railway Company don’t need a background in rail.
+Many roles at East West Railway Company and jobs in rail don’t need a background in rail.
 Award-winning retail strategist Dave Shaw has surprised himself by how much he’s enjoyed applying his skills to an entirely new sector.

 “I like trains.
 I like their rhythm, and I like the freedom of being suspended between two places, all anxieties of purpose taken care of: for this moment I know where I am going.”